Idmission-LLC/SDK2Sample/README.md

 pod 'IDentityMediumSDK2.0'
-pod 'FingerPrintCaptureMedium' (Optional) : If developer required this feature they can use this framework. pod 'SignatureCaptureMedium' (Optional) : If developer required this feature they can use this framework.
+pod 'FingerPrintCaptureMedium' (Optional) : If developer required this feature they can use this framework. pod 'SignatureCaptureMedium' (Optional) : If developer required this feature they can use this framework. pod 'VoiceCaptureMedium' (Optional) : If developer required this feature they can use this framework.
 ```

 - **IDentityLite 2.0**  *pod*.